GBA-13 Astore-I: By-election 2023

 On 4 January 2024, the Election Commission of Gilgit-Baltistan declared the by-election null and void.
 The Chief Election Commissioner had remarked in his decision that the PTI and PML(N) candidates had violated the Election Act.

+Election 2026

+General elections were held on 7 June 2026.
+Rana Farman Ali, a candidate of Pakistan Muslim League (N) (PML(N)), won the election with 8,058 votes.